-When you are enjoying an athletic activity you will notice your heart beats faster than when you are just resting and reading a book.
-When you exercise your body may need three to four times your normal cardiac output.
+When you are enjoying an athletic activity, you will notice your heart beats faster than when you are just resting and reading a book.
+When you exercise, your body may need three to four times your average cardiac output.
 This happens because your muscles need more oxygen when you exert energy.
-So what causes pulse deficit and what is it?
+So what causes pulse deficit, and what is it?
 Pulse deficit is when one finds a difference in count between heartbeat and peripheral pulse.
 So what causes pulse deficit in people?
-In this blog, we will address what pulse deficit is, the causes, how to take a pulse, symptoms, and treatments.
+In this blog, we will address what pulse deficit is, its causes, how to take a pulse, symptoms, and treatments.

 What is Pulse Deficit?

 Pulse deficit occurs when the heart is contracting, and the pulse is not reaching the periphery.
 Pulse deficit can be dangerous if not treated properly, this is especially true if heart conditions run in your family.
 No need to worry because once you know the signs and what causes pulse deficit, you will know to reach out to a doctor to get help for yourself or a loved one.

 If you are wondering if your family member has a pulse deficit, it is important to know how to properly take a pulse.
 You can begin taking a pulse by putting two fingers on a person’s neck or wrist.

 - Have the person’s arm held out straight, with the palm of their hand facing upwards

 - Place your first finger and middle fingers on their wrist, near the base of their thumb

 - Pull out a clock that shows your the seconds clearly, count how many beats you feel for one minute

 - If you can’t seem to find their pulse move your fingers around a bit and press a little harder on their wrist